Korkmaz gets hot, scores 24 to lift 76ers over Bulls 100-89

+PHILADELPHIA (AP) — Furkan Korkmaz asked the Philadelphia 76ers 14 months ago to trade him somewhere he could play amid frequent shuttles back and forth to the club’s G-League team in Delaware.

+On Friday night, he was a lifeline for a team that may have found an answer to its desperate need for outside shooting.

-PHILADELPHIA (AP) — Furkan Korkmaz had six 3-pointers and a career-high 24 points, and the Philadelphia 76ers beat the Chicago Bulls 100-89 Friday night.
+Korkmaz had six 3-pointers and a career-high 24 points, and the 76ers beat the Chicago Bulls 100-89 Friday night.

+“Everyone could see that I was really feeling it and trying to find me,” Korkmaz said.
+“As a team, we had good open looks in moving the ball and we executed the game plan well.”

 Ben Simmons and Al Horford each scored 20 points for Philadelphia.
 Simmons had 11 rebounds and seven assists.

 Zach LaVine led Chicago with 23 points, while Cody White had 14 and Luke Kornet added 13.
+The Bulls struggled to hold onto the ball, turning the ball over 11 times in the second half as the game slipped away.

+“I didn’t like our discipline in the second half offensively,” Chicago head coach Jim Boylen said.
+“There were too many turnovers.
+We had some opportunities and good looks in situations that we could capitalize with.
+We didn’t get it done.”

 Korkmaz helped the 76ers take over in the third quarter after trailing 48-47 coming into the second half.
-He hit all four of his shots from deep in the quarter, allowing Philadelphia to surge ahead 81-71 at the end of the quarter.
-The Bulls never drew closer than eight in the fourth.
+He hit all four of his shots from deep in the quarter, allowing Philadelphia to surge ahead 81-71 at the end of the period.

+Philadelphia has been linked to virtually every available 3-point shooting trade target to fill the gap left when leading outside shooter JJ Redick left for New Orleans in free agency last year.
+On Friday, the 76ers were seeing if Korkmaz could give them that lift off the bench.
 Korkmaz finished 6 of 9 from 3-point range and was 8 of 11 overall.

+“We were dusting off some of the plays that we used to run for JJ,” Sixers coach Brett Brown said.
+“We ran five plays in a row to him.
+And he changed the game and gave us a spark.”

 Early in the fourth, Korkmaz brought a big ovation from the sold-out crowd with an isolation drive and windmill dunk over Bulls forward Cristiano Felicio.
 Korkmaz’s previous high was 21 points at Detroit on Dec.
 21.

 Simmons had his third straight game with at least 20 points amid the absence of injured Joel Embiid.
+Tobias Harris added 13 points for Philadelphia, which improved to 20-2 at home.

+The Sixers are 7-14 on the road and have lost six straight as they leave Philadelphia for three straight games, starting Saturday night in New York.

+“If I knew why, we would have fixed it,” Simmons said.
+“We just have to keep working at it.”

 TIP-INS